dart-lang/site-www/src/faq.md

 feature.
 Sample code with and without your feature is good evidence; a sizeable codebase that shows the need is even better evidence.

-Please don't be surprised if the Dart designers say "no" by default.
+Don't be surprised if the Dart designers say "no" by default.
 It's far more painful to remove a language feature than to add it, so Dart is likely to add the most obvious features first, and then revisit the next tier later.
 And there simply are more possible language features in the world